s-20/unnamed/README.md

 # unnamed Role Playing System

-?> A flexible pen and paper RPG - in progress, but kinda usable
+?> A flexible pen and paper RPG - alpha ready!

 This is the homepage for the wiki.
-I'm, like, working on the rest of the site and finishing it up.
+It's a work in progress, but feel free to let me know what you think.

 ## unnamed Index